High Performance Git

 Expression that Git resolves to one or more commits or objects.

-If revision syntax feels dense at first, that is because Git is giving you a compact language for describing commit sets rather than merely pointing at one object.
+If revision syntax feels dense at first, that is because Git is giving you a compact language for describing commit sets.

 The important distinction is that ^ picks a specific parent edge, while ~ stays on the first-parent line and keeps walking.
 So HEAD~3 and HEAD^^^ often land on the same commit, while merge~1 and merge^2 can point in completely different directions.